chitalu7/project-zassets-c-v1/README.md

 # Latest Update 10/2/23
 The Repo has been moved from "code.statera" to "chitalu.am" repo for portfolio.
-Currently working with a MongoB tutorial that builds a full stack app with MEAN.
-Link to tutorial is: https://www.mongodb.com/languages/mean-stack-tutorial

-Currently working on building interfaces for computers and printers on the server side.
+Currently working on route guards and navigation from different pages in the application.

 # Project-Zassests-v1
 Project Zassets repository.